send2alamelu/banking-react-app-ts/README.md

 # OCBC Simple Login Page
 A simple Banking dashboard which displays transactions and a simple transfer to payee page , can only be accessing through credentials.

-This project is built with TypeScript, React, NodeJs, CSS and HTML.
+This project is built with Create React App with TypeScript and UI Framework is Materil UI.

 ## Dependencies
-ReactJs, MaterialUI, NodeJs and
+ReactJS
+MaterialUI
+Axios
+emotions
+styled-component

 ## 5 APIs have been added  with Unit test:
 1. authenticate/login - User is able to login